ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 ..., .data which are sections layout for code, read only data, ..., and read/write data.
 “Program header table” include segments include run time code and data.
-The definition of segments is run time layout for code and data, and sections is link time layout for code and data.
+The definition of segments is run time layout for code and data while sections is link time layout for code and data.

 ELF header and Section header table
 ------------------------------------

-Let's run Chapter7_7/ with ch6_1.cpp, and dump ELF header information by ``readelf -h`` to see what information the ELF header contains.
+Let's run Chapter9_4/ with ch6_1.cpp, and dump ELF header information by ``readelf -h`` to see what information the ELF header contains.

 .. code-block:: bash